Top seven questions relating to Newcastle Building Society transfer of equity

-- Two years ago I bought a property without my wife's name on the ownership paperwork.
-My lawyer claimed it is because she is not in the loan offer with Newcastle Building Society.
-I'm wondering is there any way that I can add her name on the deeds?
+- Last year purchased a house without my fiance’s name on the title.
+My lawyer advised it is because she was not in the mortgage with Newcastle Building Society.
+Is it possible for me to add her name on the documents at HMLR?

 - My divorce is through as is the consent order.
 Now I have to sort out the transfer of equity for the property and the Newcastle Building Society home loan.
 I have contacted Newcastle Building Society for the transfer of equity application.
 What are my next steps?

 - I already have a mortgage with Newcastle Building Society and am retaining my current mortgaging but wish to have it in my name alone so my former husband will be removed from the mortgage.
 How long does the whole transfer of equity process take?